Pablo Santos (footballer)

-Pablo Renan dos Santos (born 18 March 1992), sometimes known simply as Pablo, is a Brazilian professional footballer who plays as a defender for Indian Super League club Punjab FC.
+Pablo Renan dos Santos (born 18 March 1992), sometimes known simply as Pablo, is a Brazilian professional footballer who plays as a defender.

 Football career

 Born in Tomé-Açu, Pará, Santos began his career at Paysandu in his native state.
 He played six national campaigns for the club, between Campeonato Brasileiro Série B and Série C.

 On 23 June 2017, he moved to Portuguese club Marítimo, on the recommendation of Raul Silva of the same state.
 He played 25 total games in his one season on the island of Madeira, and scored in their 3–2 home Primeira Liga win over Vitória de Guimarães on 24 February 2018.

 Santos moved to Braga in the same league on 9 July 2018, on a five-year deal.
 In his first league game on 19 August he scored the opening goal away to Santa Clara as his new team led 3–0 at half-time, but drew the game 3–3.

 On 30 January 2020, he joined Russian Premier League club Rubin Kazan on loan with an option to buy.
 He left Rubin upon the end of his loan term on 23 July 2020.

 On 19 August 2020, Santos joined Turkish Süper Lig side Hatayspor on a season-long loan deal.

 On 28 August 2021, he moved on loan to Moreirense for the 2021–22 season.

 On 25 July 2022, Santos joined Saudi Pro League club Al-Raed.

 On 30 January 2024, Armenian Premier League club Noah announced the signing of Santos.
 On 18 January 2025, Noah announced that Santos had left the club at the end of his contract.

 On 21 October 2025, Santos joined Indian Super League club Punjab FC.